2i2c-org/team-compass/engineering/workflow/1-week-iteration-worklflow.md

     1. Avoid unplanned work
     1. Raise this in the retrospective

-### 2. What are the queue on the board and their purposes
+### 2. What are the different queues in the board and their purposes

 1. The team will continue to use the [github project board](https://github.com/orgs/2i2c-org/projects/49/views/1) to manage their day to day tasks.